Defense mechanisms in psychology refer to habitual ways of dealing with negative emotions, fear, and frustration.

 I am not rich or good-looking, but I compensate by being a great friend / partner.

 The sound of children crying doesn’t worry me.

 Many people would like to be in my place.

 I need to work harder than others to compensate for my flaws.

-Whenever something bad happens, I prefer thinking about practical side of the things to dealing with my emotions.
+Whenever something terrible happens, I prefer thinking about the practical side of things instead of dealing with my emotions.